prowler-cloud/prowler/docs/tutorials/aws/parallel-execution.md

 } | Set-Content -Path "services"
 ```

+Make any modifications for services you would like to skip scanning by modifying this file.

-Create a new PowerShell script file (`parallel-prowler.ps1`) and add the following contents.
+Then create a new PowerShell script file (`parallel-prowler.ps1`) and add the following contents.
 Update the `$profile` variable to the AWS CLI profile you want to run prowler with.

 Change any parameters you would like when calling prowler in the `Start-Job -ScriptBlock` section.
 Note that you need to keep the `--only-logs` parameter, else some encoding issue occurs when trying to render the progress-bar and prowler won't successfully execute.